Why does the Redskins' rumored interest in Cam Newton make sense?

 MORE: NFL Free Agency Winners and Losers So Far

-The bottom line is that the Redskins need a contingency on their trade, although Haskins had a couple of strong games to end his rookie season.
+The bottom line is that the Redskins need a real contingency in their trade, although Haskins had a couple of strong games to end his rookie season.
 They also don't have Keenum, who signed on to be the Browns' backup to Baker Mayfield.
 Alex Smith continues to face an uncertain NFL future after his serious leg injury.
-Colt McCoy is also a free agent.
+Colt McCoy went as a free agent to the Giants and Allen is his replacement.
+Newton is the best choice to be a Keenum-like alternative to Haskins.

 From Rivera's comments in the NFL Combine, it was pretty clear that the Redskins were exploring all possibilities as a quarterback.
 Philip Rivers was reportedly on his radar, but since the Colts finally paid him $ 25 million for a year, a 38-year-old QB was probably too expensive for the Redskins.

 Newton is only entering his 31-year season.
-If the Panthers release him, the Redskins can get a younger option for a bit cheaper, one that has direct recent experience on offense.
+The Redskins can get a younger option than Rivers for a little bit cheaper, one that has recent direct experience on offense.

-Newton's doctors are complicating trade negotiations.
+Newton's doctors complicated his business conversations and also limited his interest as a free agent.
 Teams like the Patriots and Chargers can't afford an injured, high-risk veteran, and it's better to turn to the draft.
-Teams like the Bears, which need a contingency for Mitchell Trubisky, his recent first-round QB, and the Redskins make more sense.
+With the Bears trading for NIck Foles as their contingency for Mitchell Trubisky, their recent first-round QB, the Redskins make even more sense to Newton than last week.

-The Redskins may have presented the conversation for Newton now, but that will change quickly when the compensation is just a reasonable contract.
+The Redskins may have featured the conversation for Newton before, but that tune can change quickly now that compensation is just a reasonable contract.